 1. If using a fresh whole chicken remove neck and gizzards, cut off legs and wings, and cut the chicken into smaller pieces.

-2. Place fresh chicken parts or leftover carcass into a pasta insert inside a stock pot.
+2. Place fresh chicken parts, leftover chicken bones, or leftover turkey carcass into a stock pot.

 3. Add vegetables. (optional)

 4. Add apple cider vinegar.
 (This helps draw the minerals out of the bones.)